 - The material to be printed on and printing process.
 Make sure the material is suitable for outdoor use and that inks will not fade.

 - Stock sizes.
 Perhaps there is a size or shape close to what you need that can save you substantial money if you slightly alter design.

 - Quantity price breaks.
 Get prices for several different quantities.
-Many times, getting thousands more stickers won’t cost you more or may even cost less due to factory price breaks.
+Many times, getting thousands more custom stickers won’t cost you more or may even cost less due to factory price breaks.

 - Production time schedule and options.
 Usually, the faster you need your stickers the more it will cost.
 Make sure you are very clear about your time frame.
 Normal production times can vary from one week to five weeks depending on a number of variables.

 - Other charges.
 What is included in quote?
 Copy changes… die charges… shipping… color matches?
 Make sure all possible options and costs appear clearly on written quote.